- Push pins - these can create very fine dots, just be careful not to pin yourself in the process

 Before I got my first dotting tool, I used knitting needles to get all the different size dots I needed.
 It also made for an interesting conversation next time I showed up at my knitting group with paint splattered needles :D

-@foxfire, that is such a great idea!
+ReplyDelete@foxfire, that is such a great idea!
 I have heard from other's who used knitting needles.
 Way too funny about paint splattered needles.
 I'd want to know what you were up to also :)